College Admissions and COMPASS

 COMPASS is an untimed, computer-adaptive college placement test.
 The test is taken up by the incoming freshmen during the orientation program.

-The scores in the COMPASS test for college reflect your ability, skills and knowledge in the five subject areas (Mathematics, Writing, Writing Essay, Reading and English as a Second Language) tested.
+The scores in the test reflect your ability, skills and knowledge in the five subject areas (Mathematics, Writing, Writing Essay, Reading and English as a Second Language) tested.
 Therefore, based on these scores, the educators advise you on the courses you can opt for in college.

 Sections in the COMPASS test

-As mentioned earlier there are five subject areas tested in the COMPASS test for college.
-A brief description of each of the subject areas has been given below:
+As mentioned earlier there are five subject areas tested and a brief description of each of the subject areas has been given below:

 - The Reading Test- For you to succeed in a standard entry level college, there are certain reading skills that are essential.
 These reading skills are tested in this section.